kjytay/FIFA-world-cup-2018/README.md

 ## Analyses

+- `Goals`: An analysis of goals scored during the World Cup.
 - `Group_points`: A script which tabulates all possible point totals for a group, as well as the number of ways to obtain that point total.
 - `PageRank`: An attempt to rank teams after the group stages using PageRank.
 - `Possession`: An analysis on possession % for the group stages.